ooni/probe-cli/internal/enginenetx/DESIGN.md

-Also, as you may have guessed, the `dnsPolicy` is a policy that, under the hood, eventually calls [net.Resolver.LookupHost](https://pkg.go.dev/net#Resolver.LookupHost) to get IP addresses using the DNS used by the `engine.Session`.
-Typically, such a resolver, in turn, composes several DNS-over-HTTPS resolvers with the `getaddrinfo` resolver.
+Also, as you may have guessed, the `dnsPolicy` is a policy that, under the hood, eventually calls [net.Resolver.LookupHost](https://pkg.go.dev/net#Resolver.LookupHost) to get IP addresses using the DNS used by the `*engine.Session` type.
+Typically, such a resolver, in turn, composes several DNS-over-HTTPS resolvers with the fallback `getaddrinfo` resolver.

 A "tactic" looks like this: